GhostDog98/PyTesseractWebsite/README.md

 Acknowledgements:

-[Matthias A Lee](https://github.com/madmaze), for the development of the python wrapper for pytesseract.
+[Matthias A Lee](https://github.com/madmaze), for the development of the python wrapper for pytesseract. <br>
-[Guido van Rossum](https://github.com/gvanrossum) for making python in the first place Everyone listed [here](http://httpd.apache.org/contributors/), for developing apache web server, the software that this projects website runs off.
+[Guido van Rossum](https://github.com/gvanrossum) for making python in the first place<br>
+and everyone listed [here](http://httpd.apache.org/contributors/), for developing apache web server, the software that this projects website runs off.